 Although Busch Light is undoubtedly an excellent low-carb beer option that won't ruin your diet, it's also a very moderate version of what beer is supposed to be.
 Busch Light is like water disguised as beer like Halloween, with a last-minute costume and a vague understanding of what beer is supposed to be.
 The result is a fairly bland version of beer, with just a touch of malty and cheesy flavor that will let you know that you are drinking more than just filtered water.
-In short, Busch Light is not bad at all, but it's not very fruity either.
+In short, Busch Light isn't too bad, but it's not very brewing either.

 Keystone Light is a moderately strong beer for a light option, although the flavor tends to skew a bit on one note.
 Unfortunately, you'll get a big mouthful of grainy flavor with hints of cereal and rice and a ton of sugar.
-The downfall of Keystone Light is its cloying sweetness.
+Keystone Light's downfall is its cloying sweetness.
 Unlike smoothie IPAs or large, sturdy ones, sweeter items don't seem to be part of the game plan.

 You can enjoy one or three pints of Keystone Light if you can overcome the sweetness.
 It's soft and pleasantly carbonated, but it's not as drinkable.
 That initial sip is a sugar rush in the worst possible way.
 Miller64 can't compare to company heavyweights like Miller Genuine Draft because there aren't many beer flavors there.